uche-inyama/digital_twin/README.md

 #### 5. Enabling checkboxes in the main

-Inside the DigitalTwin project on AnyLogic, on the left side of the window, click on main, then choose Manufacturer, Distributor, and Retailer one after the other - instances of the supplyNode.
+IIn the DigitalTwin project in AnyLogic, locate the project tree on the left side of the window and click Main.
+Then select Manufacturer, Distributor, and Retailer in turn (these are instances of the supplyNode agent).

-When you select one of the supplyNode instances, a properties panel will open on the right side of the window, and you will see the parameters defined as column headings in the table below.
-Check the boxes accordingly using the table below, depending on the ***condition*** you want to simulate.
+When you select a supplyNode instance, its Properties panel will appear on the right side of the window.
+The parameters available for configuration are listed as the column headings in the table below.

+To configure a simulation scenario, tick the appropriate checkboxes for each supplyNode instance according to the *condition* you want to simulate, using the table below as a guide

 | Condition        | Agent Enabled | Info Sharing | LLM | RL | HITL |
 |------------------|--------------|--------------|-----|----|------|